 Washington, D.C. —Representative Ann Wagner (R-Mo.) and Republican Whip Steve Scalise (R-La.) released the following statement after Democrats blocked an amendment during the appropriations process to prohibit federal funds from going to entities that do not protect babies born alive during an abortion.

 Rep. Wagner has fought to create a best interest standard that protects Main Street investors.

-WASHINGTON - Congresswoman Ann Wagner (MO-02) released the following statement on the U.S. Securities and Exchange Commission (SEC) proposal to create a new standard of conduct for investment advisers and broker-dealers.
+Washington, D.C. — Congresswoman Ann Wagner (R-MO-02) released the following statement after the U.S. Securities and Exchange Commission (SEC) passed the Regulation Best Interest rule that will raise the standard for investor protections: